NikolaasBender/NikolaasBender/README.md

 - I’m @NikolaasBender
 - I am a full stack robotacist with a focus in perception (pun not intended)
-- My thesis works on the problem of SLAM in self similar enviornments for agriculture technology
+- My thesis reframes data labeling to abstract the problem of generating ground truth labels.
+This process is faster, sensor agnostic, and scalable.
 - Email me at nibender@ucsc.edu or find me on linkedin